-Undergraduate Admission Requirements
+Bachelor Degree Admission Requirements

 A high school diploma or equivalent is required for enrollment in the program.
 The admissions office will confirm all students' transcripts arrive from a high school with a CEEB code, as well as the high school seal and/or signature.
 If a transcript is from a high school that lacks a CEEB code or seal/signature, the admission office will investigate to confirm the school is recognized by the state department of education or home school association.
 The admission office may request a copy of the student's diploma at any point in the admission process.
 If a diploma is determined invalid or is unavailable, a GED may be required to confirm the applicant's ability to benefit status for admission consideration.
 Hussian College does not admit ability-to-benefit students.
+Additionally, students must complete the Online Readiness Assessment.

-Admissions Procedures
+Bachelor Degree Admissions Procedures